DJrocks192s/DarthJarJar-Dromous_SCDFXIBM/README.md

 # DarthJarJar-Dromous_SCDFXIBM
-A life saving application designed to automatically detect road accidents.
+A life saving application that "Integrates With a Smart Environment" designed to automatically detect road accidents.

 ---